Brucheion/Brucheion/README.md

 ```
 Usage of ./Brucheion:
   -config string
-        Specify where to load the JSON config from. (defalult: ./config.json (default "./config.json")
+        Specify where to load the JSON config from. (default: from data directory)
   -localAssets
         Obtain static assets from the local filesystem during development. (default: false)
   -noauth